maca/inline-style/README.txt

 Useful for html email: some clients (gmail, et all) won't render non inline styles.

 * Includes a Rack middleware for using with Rails, Sinatra, etc...
+* Includes a interceptor for the mail gem which allows automatic inline processing for both mail as well as ActionMailer.
 * It takes into account selector specificity.

 == USAGE